Picovoice/picovoice/README.md

 pod install
 ```

-Then, using [Xcode](https://developer.apple.com/xcode/), open the generated `PicovoiceBackgroundServiceDemo.xcworkspace` and run the application.
+Then, using [Xcode](https://developer.apple.com/xcode/), open the generated `PicovoiceBackgroundServiceDemo.xcworkspace` and paste your `AccessKey` into the `ACCESS_KEY` variable in `ContentView.swift`.
+Build and run the demo.

 #### ForegroundApp Demo